The Times Best Law Firms

 One size does not fit all.
 Earn-outs based on retained commission income offer a more accurate and fair way to structure deals, but only if they are carefully drafted and negotiated.

-At Brabners, our corporate lawyers combine deep transactional experience with sector insight to help clients structure M&A deals that work in the real world.
+Our corporate team combines deep transactional experience with sector insights to help clients structure M&A deals that work in the real world.

-If you’re planning an acquisition or sale in the insurance sector, get in touch with our corporate team by emailing hello@brabners.com, by phoning 0333 004 4488 or by filling in the contact form below.
+If you’re planning an acquisition or sale in the insurance sector, get in touch with our corporate team by emailing hello@brabners.com, phoning 0333 004 4488 or filling in the contact form below.

 You can also get in touch with me directly.